zqmillet/JournalAnalysis/Readme.md

 ![image](./Figures/ReviewTimeDistribution/AnnualReviewsInControl.png)

+* The minimum review time is 2 Days,
+* The average review time is 120.4706 Days,
+* The maximum review time is 727 Days.

 The page number distribution of [Annual Reviews in Control][ARIC] is shown as following figure.

 ![image](./Figures/PageNumberDistribution/AnnualReviewsInControl.png)

+* The minimum page number is 7,
+* The average page number is 13.2255,
+* The maximum page number is 29.

 The relationship between review time and page number of [Annual Reviews in Control][ARIC] is shown as following figure.